 And then, only a couple of days later, I find myself riding a camel in a rugged, historic, western, desert town of a few hundred people.
 It’s rural, organic, accessible.
 It’s wood, dirt, and animals.
 There’s a rugged reality to it that is hidden underneath the fun and entertainment.
 It’s also an event I wouldn’t miss.
 The people, the laughter, the tradition.

 The strange common thread between the two, oddly enough, is costumes.
 Dragon Con is fantasy, steampunk, sci-fi.
 In Virginia City, it’s corsets, history, and the Camel Hump Ball.
 That I wear the same costume to both events is both bizarre and a comforting connection between them.

 Building travel savvy

 So as a traveler, are there benefits from taking on all of this in a short time?
 I think so.
 Mainly it’s knowing I can respond and adapt quickly while still enjoying myself.
 Any time you can travel in a different way builds a new set of skills.

 The rapid succession of these eclectic travels brings a different perspective to the adventure equation.
 It’s a surprise bonus that helps highlight the differences, details, and value of each of them.
 I’m not certain that would be as apparent if it were more spread out.
 The experiences would lose their heightened contrast.

-Having said that, this is not a pace I would like to maintain.
+But this is not a pace I wish to maintain.
 It doesn’t come naturally to me.
 So until the next big adventure, I’m going to slow down a bit and give myself time to process these experiences and cement them in my memories.